• Skip to primary navigation

 1. Increase Leavening Agents

-When adapting a recipe to make it gluten free, increase the amount of baking powder and baking soda by 25%.
+When adapting a recipe to make it gluten-free, increase the amount of baking powder and baking soda by 25%.
 (The quick way to do that on your calculator is to take the amount called for and multiply it by 1.25.)

 2. Smaller is better!

-Since gluten-free baked goods tend to crumble easily, making all baked good smaller tends to improve their quality and keep them "sticking together" more.
+Since gluten-free baked goods tend to crumble easily, making all baked goods smaller tends to improve their quality and keep them “sticking together” more.
 Think mini cookies, mini muffins, and mini loaves of bread.

 3. Blend Different Flours Together